 - Identification and management of childhood exposure to violence and trauma: Portland Defending Childhood

-Maine Behavioral Healthcare has several trauma-related services for children (individually or with their parents or guardians) and adults, from on-the-scene volunteer crisis assistance to brief and long-term therapy programs.
+Several evidence-based trauma treatments have been shown to be successful in reducing the negative effects of childhood trauma and increasing resiliency in children. >Maine Behavioral Healthcare offers several trauma-related services for children (individually or with their parents or guardians) from on-the-scene volunteer crisis assistance to brief and long-term therapy programs such as:

 - Child-Parent Psychotherapy